Ethoscoins/gitmodules/README.md

 +
 +## Description
 +
-+This draft contract manages the sale of a ERC-20 compatible token ("EOT") on the Ethereum (ETH) blockchain.
++This draft contract manages the distribution of a ERC-20 compatible token ("EOT") on the Ethereum (ETH) blockchain.
 +
 +The EOT Token drop will be conducted on a continuous distribution model for 1 year.
 1,000,000,000 (one billion) EOT tokens will be minted.
 These tokens will be split into different rolling windows of availability.
-The tokens for a window will be split proportional to all donations made during the window period.
+The tokens for a window will be split proportional to all requests and donations made during the window period.
 +
 +For example:
 +